Educating Residents on Research

 Residents also receive career advice focused on building an academic career, including giving research talks, preparing manuscripts, and grant writing, and enjoy informal lunches with members of the research faculty of the Department of Medicine.
 Faculty discuss their personal research careers - how they got to where they are in their careers and how they fit their research and clinical careers into their personal and family lives.
 By showcasing a variety of faculty - younger and older, clinical, translational and bench investigators, men and women - we hope to show residents a range of role models, who illustrate that there are many paths to a research career.

-Although the course changes every year to reflect updated research methods and resources, a sample course schedule can be seen here.
+The course changes every year to reflect updated research methods and resources.
+View a sample course schedule.